xero/moebius-web/README.md

 # Load

-Allows an ANSi or XBin file to be loaded by dragging and dropping a file on to the browser.
+Allows an ANSi, XBin, or Bin file to be loaded by dragging and dropping a file on to the browser.

 # Save